 While this is limiting, here are a handful of possible pairings.

 Selecting and Tailoring Nantucket RedsIt was time to buy another pair of Nantucket Reds.
-While the Men’s pants seem fairly straight forward to buy, I have found the Women’s fit to be a bit trickier.
+While the Men’s pants seem fairly straight forward to buy, the Women’s fit is a bit trickier.
 On the originals, the waist comes up higher than is comfortable for some.

 This left Poplin Low Rise pants.
 Although the rise is, as the name suggests, lower, it is by no means too low.
 In fact the fit in the waist turned out to be very comfortable, and the front pockets nice and deep.

 From the knees down, however, it was a different story.
 They were very long, too much fabric; and the bottoms flared out.
 The solution is to take them to the local seamstress to have them shortened and the legs taken in from the knees down.

 I've had half a dozen pairs over the years, but I can't bring myself to wear them anymore.
 Not even ironically.
 The last pair I got at Murrays (a long time ago) were cut horribly -- stove pipe legs, about as dumpy and frumpy as one could (not very happily) imagine.
 I had them tailored (legs pegged, actually) which improved them, but since I've (ahem) "outgrown" them, on the shelf they sat for a number of years before I finally bit the bullet (or the red in this case) and said adios and off they went to the Nearly New Shoppe where I am sure they were scooped up for $1.50 by a sterno drinking bum who looks better in them than I ever did.
 BTW a great source for them super cheap is the hospital thrift shop on Nantucket, where they have dozens and dozens of pairs in various states of wear to choose from for $5.00 a pair or so!
 (Reggie Darling, February 15, 2013)